hmaru/qiime2_HOMD_classifier/2025.4_16.01/README.md

 ## 📌 Notes

-- Applying length filters led to underrepresentation of Fusobacterium species.
+- Applying length filters when using V3-V4 led to underrepresentation of Fusobacterium species, so no lenght limit is applied.
 - Make sure taxonomy file is in QIIME2-compatible format (`HeaderlessTSVTaxonomyFormat`).

 ---